SwetamberD/swetamberd.github.io/docs/index.markdown

         These interactions give rise to emergent phenomena across various scales of length, time, and energy, from the formation of self-assembly patterns in chemical reactions to the functioning of biological cells essential for life.
-Our aim is to understand the dynamical mechanisms of these processes in order to inform and guide experiments toward designing synthetic systems.
+Our aim is to understand the dynamical mechanisms of these processes in order to inform experiments toward designing synthetic systems.
 To tackle these challenges, we leverage a diverse set of analytical methods and computational tools.</p>